Ordep22/C-Programming-from-basic-to-advanced/README.md

 2. Preparing the environment ✅

-3.Intruduction to C Language ✅
+3. Intruduction to C Language ✅

 4. Decision structures in C ✅